vamsikrishnaA9/SmartJoules/README.md

 # SmartJoules
-SJ retrofit home automation PCB design
+SJ retrofit home automation PCB Gerber files and Demonstration of SJ basic on home appliances using a mobile application.